GrossumUA/TAS_Android_Boilerplate/README.md

   * Rename packages in main, androidTest and test using Android Studio.
   * In `app/build.gradle` file, `packageName` and `testInstrumentationRunner`.
   * In `src/main/AndroidManifest.xml`.
+  * Make sure that custom views in existing layout files has changed package name
 * Create a new git repository, [see GitHub tutorial](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
 * Replace the dummy code with the code of your app in accordance with the architecture.
 * Remove unused classes from `/_additional_useful_classes` and `/util` folders